eladnava/tldrlegal/README.md

     -h, --help       output usage information
     -V, --version    output the version number
-    --folder <path>  set path to project root with node_modules/ directory --closed-source  whether the application is being distributed as closed-source (for example as binary or client-side with webpack)
+    --folder <path>  set path to project root with node_modules/ directory --closed-source  whether the project is being distributed as closed-source (for example as a binary or client-side with webpack)
 ```

 ## Requirements